basicallydan/Scroutenise/README.md

 * `start` - a location usable by the <a href="http://code.google.com/apis/maps/documentation/javascript/directions.html">Google Maps Directions Service</a>, the start location of the route.
 * `end` - a location usable by the <a href="http://code.google.com/apis/maps/documentation/javascript/directions.html">Google Maps Directions Service</a>, the end location of the route.
+* `searchFor` - an object with two properties
-* `placeTypes` - a list of place types <a href="http://code.google.com/apis/maps/documentation/places/supported_types.html">supported by the Google Places API</a>
+** `types` - a list of place types <a href="http://code.google.com/apis/maps/documentation/places/supported_types.html">supported by the Google Places API</a>
+** `name` - a name of a place you'd like to search for.
+All results will be restricted to anything that matches this
 * `searchRadius` - the radius around which to search for places along the route, in metres
 * `travelMode` - a travel mode supported by the Google Maps V3 API